eislab-cps/synctree/README.md

 CRDTs guarantee that all replicas will eventually **converge to the same state**, regardless of the order of updates or network delays.

 The CRDT in SyncTree is based on the following algorithms:
-- **Last-Writer-Wins Register** — implemented using vector clocks
+- **Last-Writer-Wins Register** — implemented using vector clocks.
 - **LSEQ** — To handle merge of ordered sequences, originally designed for efficient collaborative editing.
-Reference: [LSEQ — An adaptive structure for sequences in distributed collaborative editing](https://hal.inria.fr/hal-00921633/document)_
+Reference: [LSEQ — An adaptive structure for sequences in distributed collaborative editing](https://hal.inria.fr/hal-00921633/document).

-## Potential Applications
-- **Collaborative editing**
-  Real-time editing of documents, code, or data structures.
-- **State Reconsolidation in Edge-Cloud Computing Continuums**
-  Reconciling state across distributed systems, such as Edge-Cloud Computing continuums.
-- **Edge Computing on Satellites**
-  Satellites and industrial systems often operate with intermittent or delayed connectivity — CRDTs enable safe local updates and later synchronization.
-- **Digital Asset Management**
-  E.g. **Digital Product Passport**, with fine-grained access control.
-- **Decentralized Applications (DApps)**
-  Peer-to-peer Applications with conflict-free data structures.
-- **Decentralized Service Registries**
-  Decentralized Service Registry in SOA or Microservices architectures (e.g. [Eclipse Arrowhead](https://arrowhead.eu/eclipse-arrowhead-2)).
-- **Agentic AI Systems**
-  AI agents with shared state and fine-grained access control.

-# Getting started
 ## Web3 Identity in SyncTree
 In **SyncTree**, an **identity** is based on **ECDSA cryptographic keys** — the same primitives used in many **Web3 ecosystems** (e.g. Ethereum, Polkadot, Cosmos).